Munazza27/Car-price-predictor/README.md

 # Car-price-predictor
-Car Price Predictor is a Flask web app that uses a machine learning model to estimate used car prices based on brand, model, year, fuel type, and kilometers driven

-Car Price Predictor

 A Flask-based machine learning web application that predicts the resale value of used cars based on attributes like brand, model, year, fuel type, and kilometers driven.